 To see who has recommended or endorsed an applicant.
 It is a good way to see who they associate with.

 To view past projects and achievements in your field.
 Updating your statuses with industry relevant news, self-published articles as well as company updates all show your enthusiasm and interest in your field.

+If there is a negative comment on LinkedIn, it doesn’t necessarily mean that all hope is lost.
+Recruiters know that it is just one person’s opinion and not necessarily representative of your working style.
 For these reasons, it is important to keep your LinkedIn profile up to date.
 Many people use LinkedIn only when they are looking for new jobs, but a relevant profile can help when attracting clients too.